-Exhibit No. Description 10.55(5) Lease, dated as of February 29, 2004, between Historical TW Inc. and Warner Music Group Inc. regarding 75 Rockefeller Plaza 10.56(5) U.S. Pick, Pack and Shipping Services Agreement, dated as of October 24, 2003, between Warner-Elektra-Atlantic Corporation and Cinram Distribution LLC 10.57(5) U.S. Manufacturing and Packaging Agreement, dated as of October 24, 2003, between Warner-Elektra-Atlantic Corporation and Cinram Manufacturing Inc. 10.58(5) International Pick, Pack and Shipping Services Agreement, dated as of October 24, 2003, between WEA International Inc. and Warner Music Manufacturing Europe GmbH Company 10.59(5) International Manufacturing and Packaging Agreement, dated as of October 24, 2003, between WEA International Inc. and Warner Music Manufacturing Europe GmbH Company 10.60(16) Assurance of Discontinuance dated November 22, 2005 12.1 Computation of Ratio of Earnings to Fixed Charges 14(15) Code of Ethics 21.1 List of Subsidiaries 23.1 Consent of Ernst & Young LLP 24.1 Power of Attorney (see signature page) 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act, as amended 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act, as amended 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (c) Financial Statement Schedules Schedule II-Valuation and Qualifying Accounts
+10.55(5 Lease, dated as of February 29, 2004, between Historical TW Inc. and Warner Music Group Inc. regarding 75 Rockefeller Plaza 10.56( (5) U.S. Pick, Pack and Shipping Services Agreement, dated as of October 24, 2003, between Warner-Elektra-Atlantic Corporation and Cinram Distribution LLC 10.57( (5) U.S. Manufacturing and Packaging Agreement, dated as of October 24, 2003, between Warner-Elektra-Atlantic Corporation and Cinram Manufacturing Inc. 10.58( (5) International Pick, Pack and Shipping Services Agreement, dated as of October 24, 2003, between WEA International Inc. and Warner Music Manufacturing Europe GmbH Company 10.59( (5) International Manufacturing and Packaging Agreement, dated as of October 24, 2003, between WEA International Inc. and Warner Music Manufacturing Europe GmbH Company 10.60(1 .6) Assurance of Discontinuance dated November 22, 2005 12.1 Computation of Ratio of Earnings to Fixed Charges 14(15) Code of Ethics 21.1 List of Subsidiaries 23.1 Consent of Ernst & Young LLP 24.1 Power of Attorney (see signature page) 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act, as amended 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) of the Securities Exchange Act, as amended 32.1 k Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 k Certification of the Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (c) Financial Statement Schedules Schedule II-Valuation and Qualifying Accounts mits certain information that has been filed separately with the Securities and Exchange Commission pursuant to a confidential treatment request to Rule 406 promulgated under the Securities Act of 1933, as amended.
+Filed here Pursuant t to SEC Release No. 33-8212, this certification will be treated as "accompanying" this Annual Report on Form 10-K and not "filed" as part of

-- Exhibit omits certain information that has been filed separately with the Securities and Exchange Commission pursuant to a confidential treatment request pursuant to Rule 406 promulgated under the Securities Act of 1933, as amended. - Filed herewith. - Pursuant to SEC Release No. 33-8212, this certification will be treated as "accompanying" this Annual Report on Form 10-K and not "filed" as part of such report for purposes of Section 18 of the Securities Exchange Act, as amended, or otherwise subject to the liability of Section 18 of the Securities Exchange Act, as amended, and this certification will not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, except to the extent that the registrant specifically incorporates it by reference. - (1) Incorporated by reference to WMG Acquisition Corp.'s Amendment No. 1 to the Registration Statement on Form S-4 (File No. 333-121322). - (2) Incorporated by reference to Warner Music Group Corp.'s Quarterly Report on Form 10-Q for the period ended March 31, 2005 (File No. 001-32502). - (3) Incorporated by reference to WMG Acquisition Corp.'s Registration Statement on Form S-4 (File No. 333-121322). - (4) Incorporated by reference to Warner Music Group Corp.'s Amendment No. 2 to the Registration Statement on Form S-1 (File No. 333-123249).
+- est - Pursuant to SEC Release No. 33-8212, this certification will be treated as "accompanying" this Annual Report on Form 10-K and not "filed" as part of such report for purposes of Section 18 of the Securities Exchange Act, as amended, or otherwise subject to the liability of Section 18 of the Securities Exchange Act, as amended, and this certification will not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, except to the extent that the registrant specifically incorporates it by reference. - (1) Incorporated by reference to WMG Acquisition Corp.'s Amendment No. 1 to the Registration Statement on Form S-4 (File No. 333-121322). - Incorporated by reference to Warner Music Group Corp.'s Quarterly Report on Form 10-Q for the period ended March 31, 2005 (File No. 001-32502).
+(2) - (3) Incorporated by reference to WMG Acquisition Corp.'s Registration Statement on Form S-4 (File No. 333-121322). - (4) Incorporated by reference to Warner Music Group Corp.'s Amendment No. 2 to the Registration Statement on Form S-1 (File No. 333-123249).